-This method of making iced coffee by brewing strong coffee directly over ice is sometimes known as the pour-over method, or the flash brewed method, or Japenese-style iced coffee.
+This method of making iced coffee by brewing strong coffee directly over ice is sometimes known as the pour-over method, the flash-brewed method, or Japanese-style iced coffee.

 For this method, coffee is brewed with less water, and the rest (what would normally be water) is replaced with ice cubes.
 As the coffee is brewed directly over the ice cubes, the ice melts while simultaneously cooling off the coffee and diluting it to the perfect ratio.